 Rimini is the main centre of a 50km long urban agglomeration, from Cervia to Gabicce Mare.
 It includes the seaside resorts of Cesenatico, Gatteo a Mare, Bellaria-Igea Marina, Riccione, Misano Adriatico and Cattolica.
 There are approximately 300000 people living in this area that resembles one big city.
 However, these smaller towns maintain their identity.
 When you travel through the area, the only way for you to know where one town finishes and where the other one starts is by checking the road signs.
 They will tell you where you are.

 The old part of Rimini is beautiful.
 Every time when I am there, I enjoy myself.
 I go for coffee or to eat something in one of the bars in its magnificent squares, adorned by medieval palaces.
-However, I have never really stayed in Rimini.
-Every time when I went there, it was either for a morning or an afternoon visit.
+However, I’ve never really stayed in Rimini.
+Every time when I went there, it was either a morning or an afternoon visit.
 But, I’ve been to many different restaurants, bars and coffee shops.
 I wandered along its mysterious narrow streets and explored its hidden corners.
 Rimini’s incredible beauty captivated me each time.

 The historical part of Rimini is small and you can see everything in a couple of hours.
 If you happen to be anywhere on the Rivera Romagnola, I suggest that you visit Rimini, it’s a real gem.